Numerical Methods for Detecting Symmetries and Commutant Algebras: Bond, Local, and Commutant Algebras

 These operators $\hO$ form an associative algebra $\mC$, which we refer to as the commutant algebra, which can also be viewed as the centralizer of the algebra generated by the operators $\{\hH_\alpha\}$, denoted by $\mA \defn \lgen \{\hH_\alpha\} \rgen$, where the notation implicitly assumes inclusion of the identity operator $\mathds{1}$ and also closure under Hermitian conjugation. $\mA$ and $\mC$ are hence examples of von Neumann algebras~\cite{landsman1998lecture, harlow2017, kabernik2021reductions}, and are centralizers of each other as a consequence of the DCT.
 As a consequence, the centers of the algebras $\mA$ and $\mC$ (i.e., the subalgebra that commutes with all the elements in the algebra) coincide, and can be written as $\mZ = \mA \cap \mC$; and when $\mC$ or $\mA$ is Abelian, we obtain that $\mZ = \mC \subseteq \mA$ or $\mZ = \mA \subseteq \mC$ respectively.
 In quantum matter applications, we are interested in cases where the operators $\{\hH_\alpha\}$ are local, which can refer to either strictly local operators with a support over a few nearby sites, or extensive local operators that are sums of strictly local terms throughout the system.
 Consequently, we refer to the algebra $\mA$ generated by these terms as a bond algebra if $\{\hH_\alpha\}$ contains only strictly local terms, or more generally as a local algebra if it contains some extensive local terms.
 The commutant algebra $\mC$ is then naturally the symmetry algebra of \textit{families of} Hamiltonians~\cite{moudgalya2021hilbert, moudgalya2022from} of the form

 where $\{J_\alpha\}$ is an arbitrary set of coefficients.
 As we discuss in other works, the language of commutant algebras can be used to understand a variety of phenomena such as Hilbert space fragmentation~\cite{moudgalya2021hilbert}, conventional symmetries~\cite{moudgalya2022from}, and quantum many-body scars~\cite{moudgalya2022exhaustive}.
-In all of these cases, $\mC$ and $\mA$ are respectively the algebra of conserved quantities and the algebra of ``symmetric" operators (i.e., all operators with the conserved quantities in $\mC$).
+In all of these cases, $\mC$ and $\mA$ are respectively the ``symmetry" algebra (i.e., all conserved quantities) and the algebra of ``symmetric" operators (i.e., all operators that commute with the conserved quantities in $\mC$).
+Note that the commutant $\mC$ should be interpreted as the symmetry algebra for \textit{generic} families of Hamiltonians constructed from the set $\{\hH_\alpha\}$.
+We usually start with a set $\{\hH_\alpha\}$ that is ``homogeneously" distributed over the lattice, which is physically reasonable and captures physically relevant symmetries.
+Breaking homogeneity and excluding some operators from the set might lead to a larger commutant, which, while mathematically correct, is not physically relevant.
+For example, in some cases this exclusion might effectively ``split" the system into some commuting parts, giving rise to several ``unwanted" symmetries.
+However, with judicious choices, it is easy to avoid such situations.
+An important property that we heavily use in this work is the decomposition of the Hilbert space as a consequence of the existence of algebras $\mA$ and $\mC$ that are centralizers of each other~\cite{zanardi2001virtual, bartlett2007reference, lidar2014dfs, moudgalya2021hilbert, moudgalya2022from, moudgalya2022exhaustive, fulton2013representation}, given by